-STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size For Single-Family Detached Units 3,000 sf For Single-Family Attached Units 3,000 sf Multi-Family Dwelling Units 3,000 sf Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
+STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size For Single-Family Detached Units 3,000 sf For Single-Family Attached Units 3,000 sf Multi-Family Dwelling Units 3,000 sf Townhouse 1,500 sf Minimum applies to lot size post partition or subdivision Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
 Minimum Yard Dimensions or Minimum building setbacks Perimeter setbacks for Cottages on individual lots in a Cottage Cluster may be 10 ft or less on all sides.
-Front Yard Garage 15 ft 20 ft Except for steeply sloped lots where the provisions of CDC 41.010 shall apply.
-Interior Side Yard 5 ft Townhouse common walls that are attached may have a 0 Interior blue Ture ft side setback.
-Street Side Yard 15 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Rear Yard 15 ft Except that in the case of an apartment structure in this district, an additional yard area may be required between the structure in this district and any adjacent low density residential uses Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
-Maximum Lot Coverage 50% Townhouse: 50% lot coverage is applied to the Townhouse Project.
-Cottage Cluster: The maximum building footprint for a Cottage Cluster is 900 sf per dwelling unit.
+Front Yard 15 ft Except for steeply sloped lots where the provisions of CDC 41.010 shall apply.
+Garage 20 ft CDC 41.010 shan appry.
+Interior Side Yard 5 ft $\frac{\text{Townhouse common walls that are attached may have a 0}}{\text{ft side setback.}}$ Street Side Yard 15 ft Rear Yard 15 ft Except that in the case of an apartment structure in this district, an additional yard area may be required between the structure in this district and any adjacent low density residential uses Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
+Maximum Lot Coverage 50% Maximum lot cover does not apply to Townhomes or Cottage Clusters.
+However, the maximum building footprint for a Cottage Cluster is 900 sf per dwelling unit.
 This does not include detached garages, carports, or accessory structures.
 A developer may deduct up to 200 sf for an attached garage or carport.
-Maximum Floor Area Ratio 0.45 Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC. -- -- ---
+Maximum Floor Area Ratio 0.45 Maximum FAR may be increased to 0.70 for duplexes.
+Maximum FAR does not apply to multi-family units, townhomes or cottage clusters.